bcaro/wifilightV2-doc/docs/en_US/index.md

 -   return with error: Incorrect Id
 -   return not decoded: incorrect localkey
 -   the command does not work: check the command
+-   to modify the color of a lamp, the technique of the slider is not possible it is necessary to program several buttons with predefined colors

 ## Update status in Jeedom
 When activating the plugin and as soon as the daemon is launched and every minute, the plugin searches for devices powered and connected to Jeedom.